-Hours: Monday-Thursday 8 a.m.-6 p.m. and Friday 8 a.m.-4 p.m.
+Hours: Monday-Thursday 8 a.m.-5 p.m. and Friday 8 a.m.-4 p.m.
 (Changes in hours will be posted in advance.)
 During the summer, campus is closed on Fridays.

 The A.R.
 Harrison Learning Resources Center (LRC) is located at the north end of the multimedia Lifelong Learning Center.
 The LRC provides access to print resources and electronic databases of articles, eBooks, reference materials, and streaming videos.
+Laptops are available to check-out.
+There are four study rooms located in the LRC that are available to book for small or large study groups.

-Access to many LRC tools can be found at www.redlandscc.edu/life-redlands/learning-resourcescenter.
-Access to electronic databases is provided remotely through Blackboard.
-After signing in, click the Institution Page on the left side.
+Information about the LRC can be found on the website redlandscc.edu/content/learning-resources-center.
+Access to electronic databases is provided remotely through Canvas (the learning management system).
+After signing in, click on the Start Here module, then Library Research and Information.